 Genevieve Bell, director, 3A Institute and senior fellow, Intel (Australia)

-For the past six weeks my country, Australia, has been on fire and I think 2030 looks like the world I live in now.
+For the last six weeks my country, Australia, has been on fire and I think 2030 looks like the world I live in now.
 Primo, because the climate is changing faster and faster.
-Second, because Australians suddenly have to think much more about how to make both their personal and government data accessible so they can get fire projections, evacuation requests, air quality reports and so on in a timely manner.
+For, because Australians suddenly have to think a lot more about how to make both their personal and government data accessible so they can get timely fire projections, evacuation requests, air quality reports and so on.
 And third, because we will have to deal with the fact that all the infrastructures of the 20th century (electricity, water, communications, civil society itself) are fragile.
-This fragility will make it more difficult to realize the 21st century, which could be a century of "repairs" rather than innovations.
+This fragility will make it more difficult to achieve the 21st century, which could be a century of "repairs" rather than innovations.

 We will grow plastics - and other materials - from plants